-All references in the financial statements to the Codification refer to the Accounting Standards Codification and the Hierarchy of GAAP issued by FASB.
-The Codification is the single source of authoritative GAAP in the United States.
+All references in the financial statements to the Codification refer to the Accounting Standards Codification and the hierarchy of U.S. GAAP issued by the Financial Accounting Standards Board (FASB).
+The Codification is the single source of authoritative GAAP in the United States for non-government organizations.